Robust Markov Decision Process: Beyond Rectangularity: Policy evaluation for -rectangular uncertainty set.

 \section{Policy evaluation for $r$-rectangular uncertainty set.}

 In this section we consider the policy evaluation problem, where the goal is to compute the worst-case transition kernel of a policy. \cite{Goh} give an algorithm for the policy evaluation problem for $r$-rectangular factor matrix uncertainty sets.
-However, the approach in~\cite{Goh} does not directly lead to a solution for the policy improvement problem.
-In order to compute an optimal robust policy, we present in this section an alternate algorithm for the policy evaluation problem, which provides structural insights on the solutions of the policy improvement problem.
+To compute an optimal robust policy in Section \ref{sec:PI}, we present in this section an alternate algorithm for the policy evaluation problem, which provides structural insights on the solutions of the policy improvement problem.